 - ON AVERAGE, threatening or tipping a model generally has no significant effect on benchmark performance, BUT prompt variations can significantly affect performance on a per-question level. - It is hard to know in advance whether a particular prompting approach will help or harm the LLM's ability to answer any particular question.
-Sometimes being polite helps performance, and sometimes it lowers performance. - Chain of Thought can boost average performance in non-reasoning models, especially older or smaller models.
+Sometimes being polite helps performance, and sometimes it lowers performance. - Rudeness improves accuracy? (from 80.8% for Very Polite prompts to 84.8% for Very Rude prompts) - Chain of Thought can boost average performance in non-reasoning models, especially older or smaller models.
 However, the gains are negligible and must be weighed against increased response times and potential decreases in perfect accuracy due to more variability in answers.